 Development Environment Setup: One must create a development or staging environment to test the upgrade.
 This will allow you to experiment without affecting your life site.

 Code Updates: Update your custom code, modules, and themes to work with Drupal 10.
-This process may involve rewriting some parts of your custom modules or finding updated versions of modules that are already contributed.
+The migration process demands developers to either modify their custom modules or acquire new versions of contributed modules which support Drupal 10.

 Thorough Testing: Conducting comprehensive testing to ensures that everything works as expected in Drupal 10.
 This includes testing all functionalities, user interfaces, and integrations.